The Best Tactical & Strategy RPGs 201905 Nov 2019 4

 This one is more RPG than strategy, but for a more science-fiction themed adventure you should definitely give this game your full consideration.
 In Frontiers, you take your ship and your crew amongst the stars making a living wherever you can and however you see fit.
 As per the name, trading is a central – and easy to do – mechanic, but you can also branch out in exploring, pirating, mercenary work… there’s plenty of possibilities, and plenty of inter-faction politics and questing to get yourself embroiled.
 There’s also several ‘big’ plot lines that are available at different points of your in-game universe.
 A key theme of Frontiers is that the world around you can and will progress at its own pace, regardless of what you’re doing.
 If you don’t get to a central quest in time, that’s it, you’ve lost your chance in that game.
 This is a real living, persistent world, and there’s a lot of flexibility and customization in how you set up your captain, crew and ship.

 Developed by two-man team the Trese Brothers, this is an excellent example of not only how to design an open-world adventure in a living world, but also how one can handle post-release support.
-Since launching out of its 8- month Early Access stint, it’s had no fewer than 39 content-rich updates, some minor, some major.
-The brothers have a clear and dedicated development road-map they’re sticking too, and they’re constantly keeping the game fresh and giving you more reasons to jump back in.
+Since launching out of its 8-month Early Access stint, it’s had no fewer than 39 content-rich updates, some minor, some major, with the most recent update introducing Carriers and small craft.
+The brothers have a clear and dedicated development road-map, and they’re constantly keeping the game fresh and giving you more reasons to jump back in.
+Read our Star Traders: Frontiers review to find out more.

 We don’t get a chance to play every game, and some games we’ve played and not liked as much as others have.
 Here's a quick list of additional games you might want to consider as well: